What do the best and most extreme surf spots in the world have in common?

 Todos Santos/Killers | Baja California, Mexico

-Todos Santos, also known as Killers, is a monstrous wave that breaks 11 miles off the coast of Ensenada, in Isla Todos Santos.
+Todos Santos, also known as Killers, is a monstrous wave that breaks 11 miles off the coast of Ensenada in Isla Todos Santos.

-The quintessential Mexican big wave surfing spot takes the most of the local underwater canyon and creates a powerful, bumpy right-hand giant.
+The quintessential Mexican big wave surfing spot takes the most out of the local underwater canyon and creates a powerful, bumpy right-hand giant.

-Todos Santos channels the ocean's raw power and the swells from the Pacific northwest that travel toward the Baja peninsula.
+Todos Santos channels the ocean's raw power and the swells from the Pacific Northwest that travel toward the Baja peninsula.